awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

           .. image:: images/updated-cloud-config2.png
              :scale: 25

       #.
-Follow the :ref:`Set Up Google Login <set-up-google>` steps to connect to your backend from your app..
+Follow the steps at :ref:`Set Up Google Login <set-up-google>` to connect to your backend from your app.

 .. _set-up-email-and-password: